-Flat Rate Shipping: Only $3.75 for US orders
+Flat Rate Shipping: Only $5.49 for all US orders

 The world of locks and keys is an exact one, and close doesn't cut it here.
 The information you base your purchase on must be exact

 Being off by even one number or letter on your order and your next email will be one that starts with "I received my key but it doesn't work"

 Take the time to get your facts straight.
 For jukebox cabinet keys know exactly what make and model your working on

 If your ordering a key by lock number, clean and if need be, polish the face of the lock.
 Use a magnifying glass and if you have doubt forward your findings (including pictures) and I'll do my best to help you

 When inquiring for assistance, always include what your working on and pictures, especially of the locks face